suizokukan/katal/README.md

 #(8) history

+    v.0.1.3 (2015_10_25)

+        o remove HEXDATE from the target file's formats. o remove the --quiet option
+        o rename option : -c > -cfg

+        o after --add or --select the informations about the target path are displayed, not about the source directory
+        o fixed a critical bug in action__target_kill() o various messages improved
+        o improved the documentation

+        o 7 tests, pylint=10.0
+        o version packaged and sent to Pypi (https://pypi.python.org/pypi/Katal)

     v.0.1.2 (2015_10_23)

         o added the --rebase option : copy a target directory into a new one and change